 What you can do to help where you live

 You may think that there isn’t a way to help where you are, but consider that there are themes to tragic events that we can address in our own communities.
-For example, can you help a church shore up its safety program, donate time at an after-school program, write compelling content for an organization, or help people cope by fielding calls and texts at a crisis line?
+For example, can you help a church shore up its safety program, donate time at an after-school program helping students prepare for life after school, write compelling content about a cause you’re passionate about, or help people cope with their issues by fielding calls and texts at a crisis line?

-Once you’re ready, get started by visiting VolunteerMatch.org and filter volunteer opportunities by location – or go virtual – and cause area (e.g. disaster relief, crisis support, immigrants and refugees, advocacy & human rights) to find active opportunities to give back.
-Please note, you must be logged in to the site to view opportunities and sign up to help.
+Once you’re ready, get started by visiting VolunteerMatch.org and filter volunteer opportunities by location (or go virtual) and cause area (e.g. disaster relief, crisis support, immigrants and refugees, advocacy & human rights) to find active opportunities to give back.

 Use your voice to advocate